 - 1 cup buttermilk

 - 1 egg

-- 8 thin slices of cheddar (I used sharp white cheddar)
+- 8 thin slices of cheddar from a block (I used sharp white cheddar)

 - In a medium-sized bowl, sift together flour, baking soda, salt, and sugar.
 Set aside.

 - Shred zucchini and blot well with paper towels to remove as much excess moisture as possible.

 - Beat egg into the buttermilk and add this mixture, the oil, zucchini, scallions, and lemon zest to the dry ingredients.
 Whisk together until just incorporated.
 Allow to rest while bringing your skillet or griddle up to medium heat.